micene09/scarlett/docs/api/styles.md

 # API Styles

-Scarlett comes with two styles, functional and class based.
+scarlett comes with two styles, functional and class based.

 ## What style to use